 - Waste of energy and depletion of resources

-- direct and indirect pollution linked to the use of petroleum: figures and consequences
+- direct and indirect pollution linked to the use of oil: figures and consequences

 The measures to be taken: towards a rationalization of resources

-It is now becoming necessary on the one hand to increase the efficiency of industrial processes using energy oil and on the other hand to reduce their polluting emissions.
+It is now becoming necessary on the one hand to increase the efficiency of industrial processes using fuel oil and on the other hand to reduce their polluting emissions.

 This in order to rationalize the planetary resources which are energy and the environment.

-This will only happen through the development of inventions and innovation allowing to increase the energy efficiency of our means of energy conversion even if this must create a shortfall for the lobbies in place !!
-You will find on this site various innovations which could make things change.
+This will only go through the development of inventions and innovation to increase the energy efficiency of our means of energy conversion even if this should create a shortfall for the lobbies in place !!
+You will find on this site various innovations that could change things.

-In addition to the environmental benefits that cannot be quantified here, developing such inventions and increasing the efficiency of energy conversion systems would make it possible to:
+In addition to environmental gains that cannot be quantified here, developing such inventions and increasing the efficiency of energy conversion systems would make it possible to:

-- increase planetary energy resources by lowering raw energy consumption.
+- increase planetary energy resources by reducing gross energy consumption.

-- to provide cheaper useful energy which is therefore accessible to the poorest populations but also to those on the brink of experiencing an economic and industrial “boom” (China and India).
+- to provide less expensive useful energy therefore accessible to the poorest populations but also to those in the process of experiencing an economic and industrial "boom" (China and India).

-- to keep the price of petroleum energy constant (in the sense of useful energy) despite the increase in demand and the future fall in supply resulting from the exhaustion of resources.
+- to maintain constant the price of petroleum energy (in the sense of useful energy) despite the increase in demand and the future fall in supply resulting from the depletion of resources.

-- to put industrialists in future anti-pollution standards at a very low cost (per kW installed and per kWh produced) compared to other “clean” energy solutions.
+- to bring manufacturers up to future anti-pollution standards for a very low cost (per kWh installed and kWh produced) compared to other “clean” energy solutions.

-- to pose fewer problems of future over-costs to industries using process petroleum by increasing the duration of exploitation of current resources.
+- to pose fewer problems of future over-costs to industries using process oil by increasing the duration of exploitation of current resources.

 An example of these invention is the injection of water into heat engines.